Swaty-G/GolangTutorial/README.md

 - `13myswitch/main.go`: A program demonstrating the use of switch statements in Go
 - `14loops/main.go`: A program demonstrating the use of loops in Go
 - `15functions/main.go`: A program demonstrating the use of functions in Go
+- `16methods/main.go`: A program demonstrating the use of methods in Go
+- `17defer/main.go`: A program demonstrating the use of defer in Go

 ## Authors